KweyuJ/phase-1-project/READme.md

   # Features
 *Search Recipes*: Users can search for recipes by entering the name of a meal in the search bar.
 The application fetches data from the MealDB API and displays the results, including the meal name, image, area, and instructions.

+*Hide Recipe Instructions* : User can click the `X` button and hide the recipe instructions

 *Toggle Dark/Light Mode*: Users can switch between dark and light mode by clicking the mode toggle button.
 This feature provides a customizable user experience.

 *Submit Your Own Recipe to my local json server*: Users can submit their own recipes by filling out a form with the recipe name and instructions.
 Upon submission, the recipe is sent to the server using a POST request, and a success message is displayed to the user.

   # Usage
-To use Recipe Finder,follow these steps:
+To use Recipe Finder, follow these steps:

 Clone the repository to your local machine >
 Open the index.html file in your web browser >